 His essays include "Children as Writers: The Beginnings of Learning to Write," "On the Nature and Development of Children's Writing," "How Children Learn to Write," "The Social Foundations of Children's Early Writing Development" (with Joan B. McLane, Frances Stott, and Gillian Dowley McNamee),"When Adolescents Write" (with Bonnie E. Litowitz), "Writing and Reading in the Community" (with Marcia Farr and Jenny Cook-Gumperz), "Is There a Writing Crisis in the High School?" and "What It Means to Be Literate."
-His most recent essays are "Further Lessons from a Young Orthographer," an afterword for E. Barton and G. Stygall (Eds.), Discourse Studies in Composition (Hampton Press, 2002); "The Future of Writing Ability," in M. Nystrand and J. Duffy (Eds.), Towards a Rhetoric of Everyday Life: New Directions in Research on Writing, Text, and Discourse (University of Wisconsin Press, 2003); "Words and Lives: Language, Literacy, and Culture in Multilingual Chicago," an afterword for M. Farr (Ed.), Ethnolinguistic Chicago, Volume I (Erlbaum, 2004); and "Reflections on the Future of Writing Development," in R. Beard, et al. (Eds.), Handbook of Writing Development (Sage U.K., 2009).
-Among his current projects are "Contributing to the Future of Reading and Writing," " Image and Story, Gesture and Trace: Language, Literacy, and Technology," "Revisiting How Children Learn to Write," and "Listening and Reading."
+Recent essays include "Further Lessons from a Young Orthographer," an afterword for E. Barton and G. Stygall (Eds.), Discourse Studies in Composition (Hampton Press, 2002); "The Future of Writing Ability," in M. Nystrand and J. Duffy (Eds.), Towards a Rhetoric of Everyday Life: New Directions in Research on Writing, Text, and Discourse (University of Wisconsin Press, 2003); "Words and Lives: Language, Literacy, and Culture in Multilingual Chicago," an afterword for M. Farr (Ed.), Ethnolinguistic Chicago, Volume I (Erlbaum, 2004); and "Reflections on the Future of Writing Development," in R. Beard, et al. (Eds.), Handbook of Writing Development (Sage U.K., 2009).

 He has spoken to many groups on a variety of topics related to the learning and teaching of writing.
 Recent talks include "The Possibilities of Writing: Understanding the Dimensions of Variation in the Development of Writing Ability," a lecture at the Martha L. King Center for Language and Literacy at Ohio State; "The Significance of Writing: Two Views of Language, Technology, and the Future of Writing Ability," the keynote lecture at a meeting of the summer faculty at Northwestern's Center for Talent Development; and "The Interaction of Writing and Thinking: Helping Students Learn to Use Written Language as an Instrument of Thought," remarks offered at a summer institute for teachers of Advanced Placement courses.